legraina/p-osm-servers/nominatim/README.md

 - latest
 - 9.5

-The versions corresponds to the postgresql database version that needs to be used with this image.
+The version corresponds to the postgresql database version that needs to be used with this image.

 Usage
 -------------